TimAstier/kewenlab-client/README.md

 - [ ] Test in different browsers.
 - [ ] Loader on loading.
 - [ ] Confirmation to leave if not saved
+- [ ] Refactor chars/words components/containers codes into one.
+Maybe use this: https://facebook.github.io/react/docs/higher-order-components.html
 - [ ] Write tests for components.
 - [ ] Write tests for async action creators.
-- [ ] Highlight words/char in text when clicked.

 ## Next steps: Collaborator features
 - [ ] Suggestion feature (2/2)